etleap/terraform-provider-etleap/docs/resources/connection_s3_input.md

 ### Optional

 - `deletion_of_export_products` (Boolean) Applicable for REDSHIFT and SNOWFLAKE connections only in the case when there are pipelines that use this connection as a destination, and these pipelines have been migrated to use a different destination.
 Specifies whether any tables created by these pipelines in this destination should be deleted.
 Defaults to `false`.
 Default: false
+- `pgp_secret_key` (String) ASCII-armored PGP private key used to decrypt PGP-encrypted files.
+If provided, Etleap will automatically decrypt any PGP-encrypted files before processing.
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))

 ### Read-Only